bclnet/GameSpecs/Documents/Readme.md

 Game Specs is an open-source, cross-platform solution for delivering game assets as a service.

 ## [Applications](Applications/Readme.md)
-Multiple applicates are included in GameEstate to make it easier to work with the game assets.
+Multiple applicates are included in GameSpecs to make it easier to work with the game assets.

 ## [Context](Context/Readme.md)
 Family Context